 Partner with organizations like Sudbury Valley Trustees, Bose, Bridges Together, Inc., AmeriCorps, and local property owners to enhance green space for art and community gardens.

 Enhance resources devoted to the Pratt Street Community Garden, including event-based activities.

-Assess and promote place-making activities in the nine active spaces in our area, including music fests and porch fests.
+Assess and promote place-making activities in the nine active spaces in our area, along with public art and musical programming.

 Collaborate with the Departments of Public Works, Health, and Police to demonstrate a healthy, viable area that is safe for all residents, including sidewalk design, crosswalks, lighting infrastructure, and public cameras.